i9wa4/mcp-databricks-server/README.md

 ```

 `DATABRICKS_CONFIG_PROFILE` environment variable is optional.
-If set in the MCP config above, it overrides any system environment variable.
+If set in the MCP server config above,
+it overrides any system environment variable.
 If not set anywhere, the `DEFAULT` profile from `~/.databrickscfg` is used.

 ## 4. Contributing